ClaudioKamoda/Restaurant-App/README.md

 ### January 15, 2022:

 - Added a modal to confirm deletion to cart.
-- Implemented adding observations via mobile.
+- Implemented adding observations via mobile and desktop.